28 - Renting vs. Buying Your First Home:

 Potential for Appreciation and Tax Benefits

 While not guaranteed, real estate has historically appreciated in value over the long term.
-Furthermore, homeowners can often deduct mortgage interest and property taxes from their federal income tax, a topic that aligns with our guide on becoming Tax Smart.
+Furthermore, homeowners can often deduct mortgage interest and property taxes from their federal income tax, a topic that aligns with our guide on Protocol 12: Tax-Smart Investing (when resolved).

 The Numbers Game: How to Decide